iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Clarke Generalized Subgradient.md

 ### **Intro**

 This type of subgradient and subderivative for locally/globally Lipschitz continuous function.
+The following contents are taken from Professor Wang's class at UBCO.

 #### **Definition | Clarke generalized directional derivative**
 > Let $O$ be an open set in $\R^n$.